-For the Decennial Censuses, the Census Bureau has for many years conducted effectively two surveys, one 100% survey, in which every single person in the country is supposed to be accounted for, and one sample survey which is done for a random selection of households.
-For Census 2000 the sample survey was done for 1 in every 6 households.
+For the Decennial Censuses, the Census Bureau has for many years conducted effectively two surveys, one 100 percent survey, in which every single person in the country is supposed to be accounted for, and one sample survey which is done for a random selection of households.
+For Census 2000 the sample survey was done for one in every six households.

-One of the reasons the Census Bureau has done this is because the sample survey has many more questions than the 100% count, and it would simply be too expensive to do it for every household and is mostly unnecessary, because the sample in the sample survey is so large the numbers are very close to the 100% count anyway.
-The sample survey however contains a much more detailed profile of US than the 100% survey which only asks several questions such as sex, age, race.
+One of the reasons the Census Bureau has done this is because the sample survey has many more questions than the 100 percent count, and it would simply be too expensive to do it for every household and is mostly unnecessary, because the sample in the sample survey is so large the numbers are very close to the 100 percent count anyway.
+The sample survey however contains a much more detailed profile of US than the 100percent survey which only asks several questions such as sex, age and race.

 These “surveys” are then processed into summary counts or files.